 Walt Disney Animation is considered a titan of industry when it comes to animated feature films.
 Their movies span decades and have reached all over the world.

 And with so many new movies releasing every year it’s tough to know which art books have the best material.
-That’s why I’ve collected this gallery of the best Disney art books.
+That’s why I’ve collected this gallery of the best Disney art books from years of animation history.

 The blonde female lead in Tangled is still memorable all these years after the film’s release.
 This was an incredibly popular movie and proved to be one of Disney’s biggest hits, eventually leading to a massive art book full of production work.